Programs & Services

 Sponsored by the Interfraternity and Panhellenic Councils, all fraternity and sorority members are welcome and encouraged to register and participate.
 Information regarding the program is shared with chapters through their respective councils during the fall semester.

-For questions regarding Emerging Leaders, please contact Ashley Dye, Director for Fraternity & Sorority Affairs/Senior Assistant Dean of Students at email@example.com.
+For questions regarding Emerging Leaders, please contact MJ Abdullah, Graduate Assistant for Fraternity & Sorority Affairs at firstname.lastname@example.org.

-Fire Factor Academy is an interactive fire safety education program coordinated through a partnership between the Champaign Fire Department, Urbana Fire Department, the Illinois Fire Safety Institute, Fraternity & Sorority Affairs, University Housing, and Private Certified Housing.
+Fraternity & Sorority Fire Safety Education is a program coordinated through a partnership between the Champaign Fire Department, Urbana Fire Department, Fraternity & Sorority Affairs, and Private Certified Housing.

-For questions regarding Fire Factor Academy, please contact Alex Suñé, Assistant Director for Fraternity & Sorority Affairs at firstname.lastname@example.org.
+For questions regarding Fraternity & Sorority Fire Safety Education, please contact Alex Suñé, Assistant Director for Fraternity & Sorority Affairs at email@example.com.